The Failed Migration of Academic Twitter: A Case Study of Precocious Adopters: RQ1: Migration Dynamics and User Retention

-As discussed in Section \ref{sec:Data}, users self-identified to research disciplines in public lists.
-We further categorize these disciplines into 9 fields, consistent with existing taxonomies of academic disciplines \cite{bepress2019disciplines}.
+As discussed in Section Data, users self-identified their research disciplines in public lists.
+We aggregate these disciplines into 9 broad fields, consistent with existing taxonomies of academic disciplines \cite{bepress2019disciplines}.
+We adopt this taxonomy because its granular disciplinary structure aligns more closely with the self-reported research areas in our dataset, and it is widely deployed in institutional repository metadata systems (e.g., \footnote{https://guides.lib.odu.edu/c.php?g=502940\&p=5839940},\footnote{https://stars.library.ucf.edu/faq.html},\footnote{https://digitalcommons.lib.uconn.edu/about.html}).
 Scholars identifying with multiple disciplines and open science researchers were categorized as multi-disciplinary researchers.
 Inactive users were excluded from subsequent analyses.
-Disciplinary statistics of the 7,537 academics in our datasets are provided in Figure~\ref{tab:field_statistics} in the Appendix.
+Disciplinary statistics of the 7,537 academics in our dataset are provided in Table~\ref{tab:field_statistics} in the Appendix.

-We identify the proportion of one-time, short-term, long-term, and persistent users by field (see Table~\ref{tab:percentage}).
-The highest proportion of persistent users is observed within multidisciplinary researchers.
-The public metrics aggregated by field and by month are shown in Figure~\ref{fig:dyn_field} in the Appendix.
-Researchers in the physical sciences and mathematics have notably higher average number of posts, indicating their consistent and significant contribution to discussions on Mastodon.
-Scholars in medicine and health sciences exhibit relatively less frequent posting.
+We identify the proportion of one-time, short-term, long-term, and persistent users by field (see Table~\ref{tab:percentage} in the Appendix).
+The highest proportion of persistent users is observed among multidisciplinary researchers.
+One possible explanation is that interdisciplinary scholars engage with discussions spanning multiple fields, which may provide a broader set of conversational opportunities and connections that support continued participation.
+This observation motivates the inclusion of a binary indicator for interdisciplinary research in our subsequent modeling of user retention.